emiwe3/CS50FinalProject/README.md

 4. Another good improvement would be to include friend recommendations underneath the search bar to make it easier for first years to connect with other people.

 ## Technologies Used
 Various technological tools were utilized in the course of the project.
-We used artificial intelligence like DeepSeek and ChatGPT to help us implement some of our designs and technologies.
-We used firebase to store our data.
+Mention AI debugging.
+We used Firebase to store our data.
 We also utilized this website: https://imageonline.io/find-coordinates-of-image/#google_vignette to find the pixel locations of the buildings to implement the icons.
 Figma was used to create the website designs.